VO2max by Age (2026): 1,000+ Real Athletes vs. ACSM

 VO2max is the single most important metric for endurance performance.
 It measures the maximum amount of oxygen your body can use during intense exercise, expressed in ml/min/kg.
 The higher your VO2max, the more power you can sustain over time.

 But "good" or "bad" depends on your age, gender, and training background.
-Here are the reference values.
+Here are the reference values — updated April 2026 and benchmarked against our own cohort of more than 1,000 athletes across 15,000+ Powertest sessions.

 VO2max Norms: Men by Age